Do you need income protection insurance?

 - You could survive on government benefits – but they might not be enough to cover all your outgoings

-- You have enough savings to support yourself – remember that your savings may need to see you through a long period.
+- You have enough savings to support yourself – remember that your savings might need to see you through a long period.

 - You could take early retirement – if you’re near retirement age, perhaps you could afford to retire early.
-If you are unable to return to work you may be entitled to take your pension early.
+If you’re unable to return to work you might be entitled to take your pension early.

 - Your partner or family would support you – perhaps your partner has enough income to cover everything the two of you need.